guildai/issue-resolution/my.guild.ai-948-specify-the-config-file-from-the-command-line/README.md

     $ cat config-2.yml
     msg: hola

-Finally, we can override the value for 'msg' even when specifying a different config file.
+Finally, we can override the value for `msg` even when specifying a different config file.

     $ guild run test-without-flag-import config=config-2.yml msg=whoop -y